cloud-ark/kubeplus/docs/kubeplus-components.rst

               The monitoring and troubleshooting plugins (kubectl metrics and kubectl applogs) enable collecting application metrics and logs.
               - kubectl metrics collects CPU, Memory, Storage, and Network metrics for an application.
 These are available in Prometheus format.
               - kubectl applogs collects logs for all the containers of all the Pods in an application.
+              The kubeconfig files that are meant to be used by SaaS provider and SaaS consumers are available through:
+              - kubectl retrieve kubeconfig provider
+              - kubectl retrieve kubeconfig consumer These kubeconfig files are provided with limited RBAC permissions appropriate for the persona.

 In order to use these plugins you need to add KubePlus folder to your PATH variable.